nihardamera/Daily-Meal-Nutrition-Tracker/README.md

-# Agentic AI Nutrition Tracker
+# Daily Meal Nutrition Tracker and Logger

-This is a Python application that uses AI to analyze meals from images, track nutritional intake, and provide a daily summary with dietary suggestions.
+This is a Python application that uses AI to analyze meals from images, track nutritional intake along with logging, and provide a daily summary with dietary suggestions.

 ## Features